Bust Your Windows: Music video

+A music video for "Bust Your Windows" was directed by Chris Robinson.
 On October 10, 2008, the music video for "Bust Your Windows" premiered on BET's 106 & Park.
-The video was also placed at #46 on BET's "Notarized: Top 100 Videos of 2008" countdown.
+The video was also placed at 46th on BET's "Notarized: Top 100 Videos of 2008" countdown.

-The music video features scenes of adultery involving Jazmine's boyfriend in the video mimicking the song and song lyrics.
-The video, however, does not feature Jazmine physically busting out car windows, as fans expected but instead the intense emotion of the song is displayed through Jazmine breaking wine glasses on a table; there is also a trail of glass leading up to the bedroom where she discovered what would bring out this feeling of rage within her.
+The visuals feature scenes of adultery involving Sullivan's boyfriend in the video mimicking the song and song lyrics.
+The video, however, does not feature Sullivan physically busting out car windows, as fans expected but instead the intense emotion of the song is displayed through Sullivan breaking wine glasses on a table; there is also a trail of glass leading up to the bedroom where she discovered what would bring out this feeling of rage within her.

-The setting of the video is dark and features harsh coloured gases passing through the air whilst Jazmine is singing – adding the sense of anger and depression that the video is meant to bring out in the song.
+The setting of the video is dark and features harsh coloured gases passing through the air whilst Sullivan is singing – adding the sense of anger and depression that the video is meant to bring out in the song.
 Other scenes feature her boyfriend's guilty conscience of what he's done – namely when he hesitantly looks himself in the mirror.